fbarry/Antidote-Mobile/artifacts/architecture.md

 See Code Complete, Chapter 3

 # User Interface Design
-You should have one or more user interface screens in this section.
-Each screen should be accompanied by an explaination of the screens purpose and how the user will interact with it.
-You should relate each screen to one another as the user transitions through the states of your application.
-You should also have a table that relates each window or component to the support using stories.

 Home Screen:
 The home screen contains only a few items: The logo in the center near the top, the info (i) button in the top-right, the menu button in the top-left, the "Create Game" button below the logo, and the "Join Game" beneath that.